 Jonathan’s other performing experiences include the Music in the Mountains Festival Orchestra (CO), San Juan Symphony, North State Symphony, Long Bay Symphony, Tar River Symphony and the Texas Music Festival Orchestra.
 He has performed as a chamber musician in the Durango Chamber Music Festival and the Animas Music Festival.
 As a member of the Animas Percussion Quartet, he performed at the Percussive Arts Society International Convention in San Antonio in November of 2015.
 He served as president of the Arizona Chapter of the Percussion Arts Society and is currently on the Competition Committee for the California Chapter.

 Jonathan holds a Bachelor of Music in Performance and Music Education from the University of the Pacific Conservatory of Music and a Master of Music in Performance from East Carolina University.
 In 2009 Jonathan finished his Doctor of Musical Arts Degree from the University of Arizona School of Music.
 Prior to coming to his current position as Assistant Dean at the University of the Pacific Conservatory of Music, he spent six years as Director of Percussion Studies at Fort Lewis College in Durango, CO.

-When not working to help the Conservatory of Music or performing music, Jonathan is happily playing with his two small children.
+When not working at University of the Pacific or performing music, Jonathan is happily playing with his two small children.
 He enjoys “trying” to play golf as well as keeping up with his favorite Bay Area sports teams.
 In the remaining spare time, Jonathan works towards music advocacy and leadership development as his passions.